Skip to content

 • Use platforms like InterNations.org or Meetup to engage with expats and locals.

-6. Be open to remote-to-onsite roles
+6. Be open to remote job opportunities

 With remote-first policies still prevalent, many companies offer remote roles with the option to relocate later.
 This can be a strategic way to get your foot in the door while planning your move abroad.